wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 - Add an Elembio-specific central graph.
 - Keep the existing Illumina graph intact.

+Alternative approach (Alt Phase 1):

+- Add Elembio functions in parallel to the existing DAG.
+- Use `->can_run` functionality in existing functions to determine if they are Illumina or Elembio specific.
+- This integrates Elembio into the single graph, reducing duplication but requiring careful conditional logic.

 This reduces risk and avoids destabilising the current Illumina production path.